-At Intezer, information sharing is a key component of our makeup, and reflected in our technology.
-In the spirit of industry collaboration, and with the intent of bringing the research community closer together, we recently sat down with nine well-known researchers from across the world, to hear about some of the more interesting malware and campaigns they have investigated, offer advice for aspiring researchers, and discuss what they would like to see from the security community at large to continue to advance the industry.
+At Intezer information sharing is a key component of our makeup and reflected in our technology.
+In the spirit of industry collaboration and with the intent of bringing the research community closer together, we interviewed nine well-known researchers to hear about some of the more interesting malware and cyber campaigns they have investigated.

-• A common theme among the researchers is the importance of information sharing.
-They would like to have more industry collaborations across companies, and fewer ego battles.
+- A common theme among the interviewees is the importance of information sharing.
+The researchers would like to see more industry collaboration between security vendors.

-• Researchers must weigh the benefits and consequences when contemplating to disclose their research publicly.
-Some researchers steer on the side of caution, while others believe the benefits outweigh the cons.
-In one instance, a researcher published two vulnerabilities found in a popular IP security camera.
+- Researchers must weigh the benefits and consequences when disclosing their research publicly.
+Some researchers steer on the side of caution while others believe the pros outweigh the cons.
+In one instance a researcher published two vulnerabilities found in a popular IP security camera.
 The publication was read by hackers who implemented the vulnerabilities and exploits to create a large botnet.
 Another researcher argues that not adhering to responsible disclosure leads to safety and security implications.